 Whenever possible, please use collegiate licensed vendors.
-They're very knowledgeable about our brand requirements, have access to UB’s artwork as well as proper liability insurance to protect the university in case of product failure.
+They're very knowledgeable about our brand requirements, have access to UB’s artwork as well as maintain proper liability insurance to protect the university in case of product failure.
 They're also more likely to provide you with better pricing - Ask for a discount or price match!
-Officially collegiate licensed vendors are the only companies allowed to produce retail items (fundraising and "sold at cost" items are considered retail).
+Official collegiate licensed vendors are the only companies allowed to produce retail items (fundraising and "sold at cost" items are considered retail).

 You can use an unlicensed vendor as long as they haven’t received an order from the university within the calendar year you want to place the order (excluding retail or fundraising items that can only be ordered from an official collegiate licensed vendor).

 If you want to purchase an item from an unlicensed company, please check first with the Trademarks and Licensing Program manager to see if the vendor has already accepted an order from any other UB department or office within the calendar year.
 You can contact the program manager, Cynthia Todd, at 716-645-4585 or by email email@example.com.

 If the unlicensed vendor has accepted an order within the calendar year, you cannot place an order with that vendor until the next calendar year.
 If the vendor has not received a UB order within the calendar year, you can place a one-time order with them.
 You cannot, however, place an additional order with the unlicensed vendor for the remainder of the calendar year.
 Your purchase with the company would be under a single-order license, which is used for orders that are unique and/or too infrequent to warrant a full license.